-Building type, setback and height variety creates places with aesthetic and functional diversity.
-Buildings can be designed to serve a mix of uses such as residential, commercial, multi-use, or live-work.
+Building type variety creates places with aesthetic and functional variety.
+Buildings can be designed to serve a mix of uses such as residential, commercial, multi-use, live-work, and so on.
 Purely residential places with a variety of building types serve a variety of people.
 Buildings may also be designed to be re-utilized and evolve over time.